Orthodontic Emergencies in Peabody & Newburyport MA

 Wear Invisalign To Reduce The Risk

-If you wear Invisalign, there is less risk for any sort of minor emergency while in treatment.
+If you wear Invisalign, there is less risk of any sort of minor emergency while in treatment.
 However, it is important to take good care of your aligners.
 Damage to them can alter their fit and thereby alter your treatment.
 Never eat or drink anything but water while aligners are in your mouth.
-Do not soak your aligner in hot water or store it someplace too warm.
+Do not soak your aligner in hot water or store it somewhere too warm.
 Heat can warp the plastic and alter the fit.

-Contact Pavlo Orthodontics For More Information
+Contact Our Peabody & Newburyport Orthodontic Office For More Information

 If you experience any sort of minor emergency while in treatment, call our Peabody orthodontics office right away.
 We will do our best to schedule your appointment as soon as we can so your treatment can stay on track.